OctopusDeploy/blog/blog/2022-q1/multi-environment-jenkins/index.md

 ## Deploy in Jenkins

+To connect Jenkins to Octopus you will need to install the [Octopus Plugin](https://plugins.jenkins.io/octopusdeploy/).
+Go to **Dashboard &rarr; Manage Plugins**.
+If the plug in is not already installed, search for the Octopus Plugin in the available tab and install the plugin.
+[Follow this guide on how to set up Jenkins and the Octopus Plugin](https://octopus.com/docs/packaging-applications/build-servers/jenkins)

-Make a change to the code on GitHub, and the build will trigger in Jenkins and Octopus.
+Once the Octopus plugin is set up, make a change to the code on GitHub, and the build will trigger in Jenkins and Octopus.

 ![Jenkins Octopus Icon](jenkins-octo-icon.png "Jenkins Octopus Icon")